UniqueNetwork/unique_docs/docs/networks/rpc.md

 **Description**

-Gets the addresses that are in the allow list for the specified collection.
+Gets the addresses that are in the specified collection allow list.

 **Declaration**